 CARR-sponsored AB 1523, requiring all assisted living facilities in California to carry liability insurance, went into effect 7/1/15.
 This legislation, co-authored by Assembly Speaker Toni Atkins and Assembly Member Shirley Weber, closed a 30 year old regulatory gap.

 Prior to its passing in August 2015, CARR's research found that approximately 87% of San Diego RCFEs elected to not carry liability insurance, despite caring for frail, dependent seniors.
 CARR believes this marks a major step forward for consumer protections inside assisted living facilities.
 CARR encourages seniors and their families to ask for proof of liability insurance when considering a facility for placement.

-CARR recently testified before the San Diego County Board of Supervisors in support of Chairwoman Jacob and Supervisor Cox’s initiatives to improve the local RCFE industry.
+In 2013, CARR testified before the San Diego County Board of Supervisors in support of Chairwoman Jacob and Supervisor Cox’s initiatives to improve the local RCFE industry.
 CARR also participated in the press conference called by Chairwoman Jacob and District Attorney, Bonnie Dumanis to show our support for the creation of an elder abuse task force within the District Attorney's office.
 Read Chrisy and Chris' words of support: